Lights Out from Nepal

 Well, I best get home and take a shower…I mean a “bucket bath.”
 There is no hot water so we heat up water in buckets and use a cup to rinse off.
 It is difficult to wash long hair in a bucket…but not all that different from camping.
 It is better than a cold shower!

-Carrie Schramm is currently volunteering in Nepal. you can read more about her experiences on her blog.
-To plan your own adventure in Nepal, please visit our website.
+Carrie Schramm is currently volunteering in Nepal.
+You can read more about her experiences on her blog.